JongWasTaken/easympv/README.md

 #### Linux
 The automatic installer script will take care of any dependencies.
 If you wish to install easympv manually you will need the following dependencies:
-- mpv, compiled with LuaJIT support (Not all distributions do this!)
+- mpv, if you want Discord integration to work it needs to have been compiled with LuaJIT support (Not all distributions do this!)
 - either `wget` (preferred) or `curl` (usually preinstalled)
 - `xclip` OR `wl-clipboard` (if you use Wayland)
     When in doubt, install both!